alanb-2/pyyaml-config/README.md

     ```

 5. Click on `Ok` to complete the configuration and close the pane to return to the `Settings` pane.

 6. In the `Settings` pane, click on `Apply` followed by `Ok` to finish configuring the IDE interpreter and close the pane.

-### Repository configuration

-It's intended that this repository should be used in conjunction with the Sonatype Nexus repository defined in https://github.com/alanb-2/k8s-sonatype-nexus.

-1. Configure the repository endpoints for read and write respectively:
-    ```shell
-    poetry config repositories.nexus http://localhost:30081/repository/pypi-group/simple
-    poetry config repositories.private http://localhost:30081/repository/pypi-private/
-    ```

-2. Store the repository configurations:
-    ```shell
-    poetry config http-basic.nexus $USERNAME
-    poetry config http-basic.private $USERNAME
-    ```
-    where the default Nexus repository `USERNAME` is `admin`.

 ## Update dependencies

-Note: this assumes that the artifact repository in https://github.com/alanb-2/k8s-sonatype-nexus is up and running.

 ```shell
 poetry update